sectioncritical/bmsnode_firmware/doc/blink-patterns.md

 BMSNode Blink Codes
 ===================

-TODO: this documents should be brought into a higher level app-level spec.
+TODO: this document should be brought into a higher level app-level spec.

 This is a placeholder document to keep track of the meanings of blink patterns as the firmware is developed.